 The average cost of the type of data breach the GDPR will expect you to report is $3.5M.

 63% of these breaches involve weak or stolen passwords that the GDPR expects you to address.

 Over 300,000 new malware samples are created and spread every day making your task to address data protection even more challenging.

 As seen with the recent Ransomware attacks, once called the black plague of the Internet, attackers are going after bigger targets that can afford to pay more, with potentially catastrophic consequences.
 The GDPR includes penalties that make your systems, including desktops and laptops, that contain personal and sensitive data rich targets indeed.

 Two key principles have guided and continue to guide the development of Windows:

 Security.
 The data our software and services store on behalf of our customers should be protected from harm and used or modified only in appropriate ways.
 Security models should be easy for developers to understand and build into their applications.

 Privacy.
 Users should be in control of how their data is used.
 Policies for information use should be clear to the user.
 Users should be in control of when and if they receive information to make best use of their time.
 It should be easy for users to specify appropriate use of their information including controlling the use of email they send.

-Microsoft has remained steadfast against these principles as recently noted by Microsoft's CEO, Satya Nadella,
+Microsoft supports these principles as recently noted by Microsoft's CEO, Satya Nadella,

 “As the world continues to change and business requirements evolve, some things are consistent: a customer's demand for security and privacy.”